TU-Wien-dataLAB/grader-service/docs/source/instructor_guide/working_with_assignments.md

 **Submission Limits**:
 You can define a maximum number of submissions for each assignment (e.g., students can submit up to 3 times).
 Once a student reaches this limit, they will no longer be able to make additional submissions unless you increase the limit for all students.

+### Cell timeout

+This field allows you to dynamically set the timeout of a cell per assignment in seconds.
+This means that the running time of each cell in the notebook(s) of the assignment will be limited by the value you specify.
+Please note that setting timeout for each cell separately is not possible.

+### Whitelist File Patterns

+By using `glob patterns` you can define which additional files can be submitted by the students.
+This allows you to have a better control over students' submissions and avoid getting unnecessary files from their side.

 ### Late Submissions